-Everyone is at risk of fire, though some are more at risk than others such as visitors to the building that don’t know the evacuation procedure.
+Everyone is at risk of fire though some are more at risk than others, for example visitors to the building that don’t know the evacuation procedure.
 Think about people for whom evacuation could be more difficult, such as elderly or disabled people.
-Make sure your fire safety and evacuation plan is tailored for each individual’s requirements.
-Let visitors know what to do if the fire alarm sounds.

 3. Evaluate, remove or reduce the risk

 Evaluate what you’ve learned in steps 1 and 2, what are the risks of a fire starting and what are the risks to people in the building?
 Remove and reduce risks — how can you avoid accidental fires?
 Take action to protect everyone in the building from fire.

 4. Record findings, prepare an emergency plan and provide training

 Keep a record of hazards and how you’ve reduced them.
 If a business has five or more employees, or a licence, by law they must keep a written record of their risk assessment.
 However it’s a good idea for all businesses to keep a written record.